owensingh38/weakside-breakout/pages/players/[ID].md

    Team = '${inputs.shot_team.value}'
 UNION ALL
 SELECT
-    'Goal Induction' as metric, ("Linemate Goal Induction Percentile"*100) as value FROM skater
+    'Goal Induction' as metric, ("LiGIn-P"*100) as value FROM skater
 WHERE
    ID = '${params.ID}'